ben-dennenboom/dotfiles/README.md

 # maesbn dotfiles
-A list of dotfiles and bashscripts I use for my convenience.
+A list of dotfiles and bash scripts I use for my convenience.